Nanoporous materials: Classification By Size

-These categories conflict with the classical definition of nanoporous materials, as they have pore diameters between 1 to 100 nm.
+These categories conflict with the classical definition of nanoporous materials, as they have pore diameters between 1 and 100 nm.
 This range covers all the classifications listed above.
 However, for the sake of simplicity, scientists choose to use the term nanomaterials and list its associated diameter instead.

 Microporous and mesoporous materials are distinguished as separate material classes owing to the distinct applications afforded by the pores sizes in these materials.
 Confusingly, the term microporous is used to describe materials with smaller pores sizes than materials commonly referred to simply as nanoporous.
 More correctly, microporous materials are better understood as a subset of nanoporous materials, namely materials that exhibit pore diameters smaller than 2 nm.
 Having pore diameters with length scales of molecules, such materials enable applications that require molecular selectivity such as filtration and separation membranes.
 Mesoporous materials, referring generally to materials with average pore diameters in the range 2-50 nm are interesting as catalyst support materials and adsorbents owing to their high surface area to volume ratios.

 Sometimes classifying by size becomes difficult as there could be porous materials that have various diameters.
 For example, microporous materials may have a few pores with 2 to 50 nm diameter due to random grain packing.
 These specifics must be taken into consideration when categorizing by pore size.